GMP cleaning and sanitation practices in pharmaceuticals

 240 SOPs, 197 GMP Manuals, 64 Templates, 30 Training modules, 167 Forms.
 Additional documents included each month.
 All written and updated by GMP experts.
 Checkout sample previews.
 Access to exclusive content for an affordable fee.

-Cleaning is the removal of visible and microscopic contamination by dirt, extraneous matter, or product residues by mechanical or physical means.
+Cleaning removes visible and microscopic contamination such as dirt, extraneous matter, or product residues by mechanical or physical means.

-After cleaning a piece of equipment the first thing you should do is to perform visual inspection.
+After cleaning a piece of equipment, the first thing you should do is perform a visual inspection.

 When you are confident that cleaning has removed all visual contaminants, take representative rinse or swab samples and send them for laboratory testing to verify that the cleaning process continues to be effective.

-Effective cleaning usually requires using cleaning agents such as detergents and solvents, which are used under specified pH, temperature, time, and solvent concentration conditions.
+Effective cleaning usually requires using cleaning agents such as detergents and solvents under specified pH, temperature, time, and solvent concentration conditions.

-A cleaning concern is whether or not the cleaning agent itself will have a negative effect on the life of the equipment or the quality of the product.
+One significant concern in GMP cleaning is whether the cleaning agent itself will negatively affect the life of the equipment or the quality of the product.

 What is sanitation?

 Sanitation is the reduction of microbiological contamination.
-It is usually achieved by the use of sanitizing agents.
+The use of sanitizing agents usually achieves it.

-However, it can also be achieved by heating, steaming, and even vigorous mechanical action, such as scrubbing.
+However, heating, steaming, and even vigorous mechanical action, such as scrubbing, can also achieve sanitation.

-Note: Cleaning may result in a partial reduction of the microbial load.
-To reduce any microbial load under an acceptable limit, you have to sanitize your equipment.
+Note: Cleaning may partially reduce the microbial load.
+However, you must sanitize your equipment to reduce any microbial load under an acceptable limit.

 If sanitizing chemicals are used, it may be necessary to remove the sanitizers’ residues by further cleaning.

-So, it is very important to use the specified amount of sanitizing agent.
+So, using the specified amount of sanitizing agent is very important.

 Several factors determine how effective sanitizing will be.
 These include: